 Rocket Mortgage® lets you do it all online and provides expert recommendations.

 Property Liens To Avoid

-Although it’s probably not going to lead to foreclosure, you can also have a lien placed on your property if you fail to pay local property taxes.
+Like many other liens, tax liens may also impede your ability to sell a property, and could potentially lead to foreclosure on your home.
+You can also have a lien placed on your property if you fail to pay local property taxes.

 Homeowners Association Liens

-Liens Affecting Your Mortgage
+How Liens Can Affect Your Mortgage

 In some instances, you may have to reestablish credit for 12 months and have a letter of explanation for all liens and judgments.